Elías Montiel

-Elías Enrique Montiel Ávalos (born 7 October 2005) is a Mexican professional footballer who plays as a midfielder for Liga MX club Pachuca and the Mexico national under-20 team.
+Elías Enrique Montiel Ávalos (born 7 October 2005) is a Mexican professional footballer who plays as a midfielder for Liga MX club Atlas.

 Club career

-Montiel joined the academy of Pachuca in 2019, and worked his way up all their youth categories.
-He made his senior and professional debut with Pachuca as a substitute in a Liga MX loss to León on 10 July 2023.
-He won the Bronze Ball award at the 2024 FIFA Intercontinental Cup, where Pachuca lost to Real Madrid in the final on 18 December 2024.
+Montiel joined Pachuca’s academy, progressing through all of their youth categories before breaking into the first team.
+He made his professional debut on July 10, 2023, coming off the bench in a league match against León.
+At the 2024 FIFA Intercontinental Cup, he distinguished himself by winning the Bronze Ball award.

+In September 2026, Montiel was transferred to Atlas.

 International career

 In November 2023, Montiel was first called up to the Mexico U18s for a set of friendlies.
 He was part of the Mexico U20 squad that won the 2024 CONCACAF U-20 Championship.
 He was part of the provisional 60-man squad list for the senior Mexico national team for the 2025 CONCACAF Nations League Finals.

 In 2025, Montiel was called up by coach Eduardo Arce to represent Mexico at the FIFA U-20 World Cup held in Chile.